Sailor Edward Devenney's fruitless attempt at betrayal

 When they searched his property, officers found the spare key for the secure compartment aboard HMS Vigilant.

 This should never have left the boat.
-How it was possible for him to take it away and for it not to be spotted is unclear.'No excuse'
+How it was possible for him to take it away and for it not to be spotted is unclear.

 In interviews, Devenney tried to convince police that he had been aiming to build a rapport with the two men in the hotel with a view to passing on details to the relevant authorities.